wentzkjolinkd39/pharos-tool/README.md

 -💰 Cheap, fast, and highly efficient

--🪂 Optimized for the Binance Points Airdrop system
+-🪂 Optimized for the Airdrop system

 ---